 Also called oral herpes, HSV-1 can easily be spread through kissing.
-It’s also common: 67 percent of people under 50 have the virus in their body.
+It’s also common:

 The most notable symptom is a small white or red blister in your mouth or on your genitals.
 It may ooze or bleed during an outbreak.
 Touching or kissing someone with an active cold sore can spread the viral infection to you.
 The virus can also be spread when no symptoms are present.

 HSV-1 can be spread by sharing saliva or items like utensils that have touched the mouth of those with the virus.
 But HSV-1 can also affect your genitals and be spread through oral, genital, or anal sex.